Mr. Monk and the End

-"Mr. Monk and the End" is the two-part series finale of the USA Network original criminal mystery dramedy television series, Monk.
-It is the fifteenth and sixteenth episodes of the eighth and final season, and is the 124th and 125th episodes in the series overall.
-Adrian Monk (Tony Shalhoub) finally discovers his wife Trudy's (Melora Hardin) murderer after twelve years of searching, concluding a seven-year, eight-season long arc.
-When "Part 2" aired, it set a series high and a new viewership record for the most watched episode of a regular drama series ever in basic cable with 9.4 million viewers.
-Both parts were written by series creator Andy Breckman and directed by Randy Zisk.
+"Mr. Monk and the End" is the two-part series finale of the American comedy drama detective television series Monk.
+It consists of the fifteenth and sixteenth episodes of the eighth and final season, and the 124th and 125th episodes of the series overall.
+The series follows Adrian Monk (Tony Shalhoub), a private detective with obsessive–compulsive disorder and multiple phobias, and his assistant Natalie Teeger (Traylor Howard).
+In the finale, Monk finally solves his wife Trudy's (Melora Hardin) murder after twelve years, concluding an eight-season long arc.

+"Mr. Monk and the End" was written by Andy Breckman and directed by Randall Zisk.
+"Part 1" aired in the United States on the USA Network on November 27, 2009, and was watched by 5.8 million viewers.
+When "Part 2" aired on December 4, 2009, it set a series high and a new viewership record for the most watched episode of a regular drama series ever in basic cable with 9.4 million viewers.
+The finale received generally positive reviews from critics, who praised Shalhoub's performance and the overall resolution of the series.